 no leaving out less sustainable information

-We believe in radical transparency and are committed to avoiding common marketing that emphasizes only the sustainable actions and messages with simplistic highlights.
-We encourage you to invest time to do a proper research of what type of business you decide to endorse.
-Some “sustainable” brands offer not credible information because they rely on incomplete information with the excuse to offer a simple language.
-We all know now that averages worldwide are not truthful information to know impacts.
+We believe in radical honesty and are committed to avoid common marketing that emphasizes only the sustainable actions and messages with simplistic highlights.
+Some “sustainable” brands offer not credible information because they rely on incomplete information or averages impact with the excuse to offer a simple language.
+We offer sustainability scores which are related to our whole brand.
+We as a sustainable brand consider that honesty is to face by making explicit details that are relevant to the sustainability issue, as reduce impact, reduce usage water, reduce virgin materials, ensure high rates of utilizations, take actions urgently and transparency

 We propose radical honesty, avoiding biased overview of the multifaceted problem.